 If you want to evaluate your site performance at the page level, then use page RPM.
 If you’re going to assess the overall performance of your site, then use the session RPM metric.

 If you want to take your ad earnings to the next level, why not let the experts help?
-Let MonetizeMore’s team of ad optimization specialists assist you in maximizing your ad revenue.
-Contact us for a free consultation today!
+MonetizeMore is a Google Certified Publisher Partner and our team of ad optimization specialists are standing by, ready to assist you in maximizing your ad revenue.
+Sign up today!